PyJaipur/100DaysOfCode/gauravrock/README.md

 - learned the basic of web scraping using python.
 ## Day - -3 : Jan 3rd 2019
 - worked with web crawler and scraping using python and packages like Http requests and BeautifulSoup to crawl the links and images and tried to make a youtube downloader(but failed suddenly due to strong regex of youtube but will try again!:sweat_smile:).
-- also had a hands of some packages of python for ML and datascience such as Matplotlib , pandas etc from datacamp.
+- also had a hands on some packages of python for ML and datascience such as Matplotlib , pandas etc from datacamp.